Kauhale - Rainbow Series

 No analysis available

-I searched for language indicating mandatory participation, required rental programs, or inability to opt out, and found none.
-With no indication that short-term rentals are allowed in the first place, mandatory pool participation is not supported.
+I searched for language indicating mandatory participation, required rental programs, or inability to opt out and found none.
+Because there is no evidence of a hotel rental pool or STR program, mandatory pool participation is false.

 No analysis available